choudharysidharth082000/Etherium-Wallet-Clone-Chrome-Extension/README.md

 ```

 ## Usage
-This project is very useful if you want to use other wallet then the metamask 🤣🤣.
-Just kidding here you can create multiple wallets which can be diverse.
+Here you can create multiple wallets which can be diverse.
 We can send and recieve tokens to the personal level which is very usefull.
 Some of its advantages are

 - ### Easy to get started